DamoVigo/ohmywatch/README.md

 ## oHMyWatch

 # One week bootcamp project.
-# Basic CRUD Application for a luxury watches renting service.
+# Basic CRUD App for a luxury watches renting service.

 Features : <br/>
 Users can offer a new watch to rent with specific period.
 They can edit or delete their offer. <br/>